top of page

 Bouldering with a view

-This was my seventh return to bouldering in the Cederberg and the fourth trip to Rocklands, which I organized through Climbingbus and every year it confirms to me that Rocklands should not be missing from any boulderer's bucket list.
-Not only because of the thousands of boulders and the endless potential, but mainly because of the community and atmosphere that is created there every summer.
+This was my seventh return to bouldering in the Cederberg and my fourth trip to Rocklands, organized through Climbingbus.
+Each year confirms that Rocklands should be on every boulderer’s bucket list!
+The thousands of boulders and endless potential are just the beginning.
+The community and atmosphere created there every summer are simply unmatched!

 Pebbles of all sizes and grades